Higher-order Hall response arises from octupole order and scalar spin chirality in a noncollinear antiferromagnet: Methods

 \subsection{Data processing}

-The acquired Hall signal was anti-symmetrized ($R_{xy}(B)= (V_{xy}(B) - V_{xy}(-B)/2I_{xx})$ to extract the anomalous Hall effect, and to remove any contributions from the longitudinal signal.
+The acquired Hall signal was anti-symmetrized ($R_{xy}(B)= (V_{xy}(B) - V_{xy}(-B)/2I_{xx})$ to extract the AHE, and to remove any contributions from the longitudinal signal.
 The anomalous Hall signal was centered and the contribution linear with B corresponding to the ordinary Hall effect subtracted.
-The planar hall effect was also analyzed and removed in Fig.~S3 and is plotted in Fig.~S4 in section `1.2 Data processing' of the supplementary \cite{Supplementary}.
+The planar hall effect was also analyzed and removed as in Supplementary Fig.~5 and is plotted in Supplementary Fig.~6. \cite{Supplementary}.